vatpac-technology/sops/docs/terminal/cairns.md

 355° clockwise to 055°: `A090` or the `RFL`
 ## Class G arrivals

-Aircraft entering CS TMA from Class G shall be coordinated.
+Aircraft entering CS TCU from Class G shall be coordinated.
 CS TCU will issue airways clearance, therefore transfer of communications should be effected such that CS TCU will have sufficient time to issue such Clearance.